-3317 Philosophy of Race (3-3-0)

-A philosophical analysis of the concept of race, various constructions of races and issues of racism.

-3319 Philosophy of Gender (3-3-0)

-This course examines the ideas behind the cross cultural and historical construction of gender.
-The discourse invites men and women to involve themselves philosophically in issues of gender with an eye to both personal and societal concerns.
-The readings emphasize the developments of feminist philosophy in politics, literature and art.
-Students will arrive at their own evaluation of the significance of gender differences.
-May be used to fulfill the writing application course requirement.

-3320 Environmental Ethics (3-3-0)

-Local and world-wide environmental problems make understanding how to relate to the natural world of crucial practical importance.
-This course explores the conditions for moral judgment when interests such as employment and production conflict with environmental issues.
-Its topics include ancient, traditional, and modern adjudications of the appropriate relation between human persons and nature.
-Course readings and discussion aim at using philosophical strategies to generate an ethics suitable for organic life.

-3322 World Religions (3-3-0)

 A comparative survey of religions around the world.

 3323 Philosophy of Religion (3-3-0)

+Prerequisite: ENG 1302.

 A consideration of the problems of faith and reason, the nature of deity, arguments for and against God's existence; nature of evil.

-3340 Postmodern Theory (3-3-0)

-Prerequisite: PHIL 2301 and 2302; or PHIL 3305; or permission of the instructor.
+3340 Postmodern Theory (3-3-0) Prerequisite: PHIL 2301 and 2302; or PHIL 3305; or permission of the instructor.
 This class will study the development of postmodern theory in philosophy and its influences on political theory, cultural studies, science, and the arts.
 In addition to addressing criticisms from ethical theorists, feminists, and philosophers of science, the course will consider the effects of postmodernism on the future of philosophy.

-3399 Directed Study in Philosophy

-Prerequisite: Junior standing, formal approval by department chair and dean, cumulative GPA of 3.0 and GPA of 3.3 in the specific area of directed study.
+3399 Directed Study in Philosophy Prerequisite: Junior standing, formal approval by department chair and dean, cumulative GPA of 3.0 and G PA of 3.3 in the specific area of directed study.
 Selected topics in philosophy.
 Intensive individual study under the guidance of a member of the philosophy faculty.

-4315 Symbolic Logic (3-3-0)

-Prerequisite: PHIL 1301 or PHIL 1302 or permission of instructor.

-An introduction to the principles of ordered thought, discussing the logic of predicates, quantifiers; nondeductive arguments; calculation of probabilities, statistical inference, prepositional and predicate calculus.
+4312 Major Figures in Philosophy (3-3-0) Prerequisite: Junior standing and completion of 3 hours in philosophy This course focuses on a single figure in philosophy, either historical or contemporary.
+The philosopher of focus may vary from semester to semester.
+The course when be repeated when topics vary.
+4315 Symbolic Logic (3-3-0) Prerequisite: PHIL 1301 or PHIL 1302 or permission of instructor An introduction to the principles of ordered thought, discussing the logic of predicates, quantifiers; nondeductive arguments; calculation of probabilities, statistical inference, prepositional and predicate calculus.
+4321 Biomedical Ethics (3-3-0) Prerequisite: ENG 1302.

-4390 Special Topics in Philosophy (3-3-0)

-Prerequisite: 3 hours in philosophy or permission of the instructor.
+This course will focus on using moral theories to evaluate ethical issues that principally arise in the practice of medicine.
+Topics will range from beginning-of-life issues to end-of-life issues and may include abortion, cloning, genetic manipulation, the limits of doctor-patient confidentiality, the right of patients to refuse medical treatment for themselves or a dependent, human medical testing, euthanasia, assisted suicide, and the use of life support equipment.
+4324 Philosophy of the Human Sciences (3-3-0) Prerequisite: At least 2 upper division philosophy courses.
+This course will describe the various disciplines that take the human person as their topic, such as history, sociology, political science, and anthropology.
+This course will analyze the subject matter for each of these studies and also philosophy's region of inquiry.
+The course will explore the interrelationships of these studies in order to begin an analysis of the integrations of the social and behavioral sciences as ways of studying human being comprehensively.
+4390 Special Topics in Philosophy (3-3-0) Prerequisite: 3 hours in philosophy or permission of the instructor.
 Selected topics in philosophy.
 Topics may vary from semester to semester.
 Course may be repeated for credit when topics vary.

-PHYS (Physics)

-1107 General Physics Laboratory I (1-0-3)

-Prerequisite: Credit or enrollment in PHYS 1307.
-Laboratory fee required. \$12.
+PHYS (Physics) 1107 General Physics Laboratory I (1-0-3) Prerequisite: Credit or enrollment in PHYS 1307.
+Laboratory fee required: \$17.

 Topics include mechanics, bulk properties of matter, heat and waves.
-(PHYS 1101)

-1108 General Physics Laboratory II (1-0-3)

-Prerequisite: Credit or enrollment in PHYS 1308.
-Laboratory fee required. \$12.
+(PHYS 1101) 1108 General Physics Laboratory II (1-0-3) Prerequisite: Credit or enrollment in PHYS 1308.
+Laboratory fee required: \$17.

 Topics include electric and magnetic fields, DC and AC circuits, non-linear devices, geometric and physical optics, and atomic and molecular physics.
-(PHYS 1102)

-1301 Introduction to Solar System Astronomy (3-2-2)

-Prerequisite: Credit or enrollment in MATH 1301 or MATH 1310.
+1301 Introduction to Solar System Astronomy (3-2-2) Prerequisite: Credit or enrollment in MATH 1301 or MATH 1310.
+Laboratory fee required: \$17.